Insurance and Financing Eating Disorder Treatment

 Getting Your Insurer to Pay for Eating Disorder Treatment

 - First, read your insurance manual.
-Don't rely on a treatment center to call and get your benefit information.
 You need to be the expert on your insurance policy.

 - When you call the insurance company, ask to speak to a person who can give you your benefits.
 Then get the name and contact information for an individual case manager.
 If you're not satisfied, talk to your EAP or human resources department (if you have one), or speak with your insurance agent.